 Can I do this whenever I want?

-Partly.
-You can browse the app for available missions at any time.
-But missions have open enrollment windows and limited participant slots.
-Diary studies span days or weeks with specific daily tasks to complete on a schedule.
-Live interview missions require scheduling a session.
-Intercept studies pop up at specific moments and require quick response.
-The variety of mission types means there is usually something available.
-But acceptance is not guaranteed, so your actual working schedule depends on which missions you get selected for.
+At all times you can browse the app for available missions, but there are enrolment windows and limited participant slots.
+Then once you are accepted to a mission, the timelines vary by type.
+Diary studies for example can span weeks and require specific daily tasks to complete on a schedule.
+On the other hand, live interview missions require scheduling a session on a specific day and time.
+The variety of mission types is a positive as it means there is usually something available.
+However, the requirements vary and even your initial acceptance is not guaranteed, so expecting a predictable schedule is very unlikely.

 How much money can you really make?